Individual Therapy

 I work from an integrative perspective because I believe no two human beings are the same; therefore, one therapeutic approach cannot work for all, using a combination of the following therapy styles:

-From a relational and trauma-informed perspective, I believe that within a strong, trusting and safe therapeutic relationship, we can work together to raise an unconscious process into conscious awareness.
+From a relational perspective, trust and safety are the foundations for a strong therapeutic relationship, and we can work together to raise an unconscious process into conscious awareness.

 From an existential perspective, I work with my clients non-judgmentally and empathically, assuming nothing about their experiences while creating space for them to discover their own life meaning.